Dobcross: Transport (as of January 2025)

 Dobcross railway station closed in 1955 when the Delph Donkey passenger train service from Oldham to Delph via Greenfield was withdrawn.
 The line remained in use for goods traffic until 1963.
+The nearest railway station to the village as of January 2024 is Greenfield on the Huddersfield line.
+An hourly service is provided by TransPennine Express in both directions to Huddersfield and Manchester Piccadilly.